The Pit and the Pendulum (1961 film): Critical

 Price apparently never sent the letter, placing it instead into his "Letting Off Steam File".

 The film's critical reputation has continued to grow over the years, and it is now generally held to be one of the best entries in Corman's Poe series.
 Time Out has opined, "Corman at his intoxicating best, drawing a seductive mesh of sexual motifs from Poe's story through a fine Richard Matheson script."
 In The Penguin Encyclopedia of Horror and the Supernatural, Timothy Sullivan wrote:

 "The Pit and the Pendulum is even better than its predecessor…The plot is heady stuff, and Roger Corman drives it forward—with wonderful matte shots of the castle perched on the seaside cliff, odd camera angles, the thickest cobwebs in horror-movie history, a spider in the face, and an iron maiden—all before our hero is strapped under the pendulum...in a sequence that still stands one's hair on end."

 Phil Hardy's The Aurum Film Encyclopedia: Horror observed:

 "If Price's performance is noticeably more extravagant than in the earlier film, this is offset (or matched) by the markedly greater fluidity of camera movement.
 House of Usher seemed unsure of how to cope with the rush of action as Madeline returned from the grave; The Pit and the Pendulum has no such hesitations.
 From the great sequence in which Steele lures Price down into the crypt to the finale…its action is terrific."

 Tim Lucas, in reviewing the film's DVD release in 2001, wrote, "Benefitting from the box-office success of House of Usher, Pit is a more elaborate production and features some of the definitive moments of the AIP Corman/Poe series."
 Glenn Erickson, reviewing the DVD on his DVD Savant website, noted, "Roger Corman's second Edgar Allan Poe adaptation is a big improvement on his first, House of Usher… Remembered as a first-rate chiller by every kid who saw it, Pit and the Pendulum upped the ante for frantic action and potential grue…"

-Recent critical opinion of the film is not all positive.
-Of the 22 reviews included in a Rotten Tomatoes survey of critics regarding the title, 14% reflect negative reactions.
-FilmCritic.com opines that the film "...is quite a disappointment...In the end, it feels like one of [Corman's] rush jobs, which of course, it was."
+On review aggregator website Rotten Tomatoes, the film received an approval rating of 89% based on 28 retrospective reviews with the critical consensus reading "A chilling visual treat, The Pit and the Pendulum unites genre masters Roger Corman and Vincent Price with delightfully dark results".

 The film was selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.